skaynor/wildhunts-campaign/docs/resources/races/dragonborn.md

 ### Draconic Ancestry: Magala

-Magala dragonborn's is a unique elder dragonborn, possessing six limbs, including the clawed wings on its back.
+Magala dragonborn is a unique elder dragonborn, possessing six limbs, including the clawed wings on its back.
 During its adolescent years, its body is covered in dark exoskeleton plates, and its wings are covered in jet-black fur that resemble a tattered and ragged cape, with notable features including the hidden feelers that are folded alongside its face.
 As an adult, following the skin-shedding, its body is covered in glittering golden scales, as well as its horns, claws and other spiky protrusions, which changed colors from crimson red/purple to dark brown.
 Its ragged- tattered wings also became golden scaly sheets that when fully expanded, resembles a star shape.

 A magala dragonborn uses the dragonborn traits in the Player's Handbook, with the following traits replacing the Ability Score Increase and Breath Weapon traits.